 3. How Much Could I Earn?

 But earnings can be even higher depending on your specific location.
-For example, TWC says that electricians in the Gulf Coast Workforce Development Area made an average annual salary of $56,420 in 2018.
-And electricians in the South East Texas Workforce Development Area had average earnings of $59,598.
+For example, TWC says that electricians in the Gulf Coast Workforce Development Area made a median annual salary of $59,249 in 2022.
+And electricians in the Southeast Texas Workforce Development Area had median earnings of $58,420.

 4. What Is the Job Outlook for This Career?

 Electricians have excellent prospects in Texas.
-TWC says employment in this trade is expected to increase more than 17 percent statewide between 2016 and 2026, resulting in more than 10,600 new jobs.
+TWC says employment in this trade is expected to increase more than 26 percent statewide between 2020 and 2030, resulting in more than 9,200 new jobs.
 Job growth rates are expected to be even higher in certain regions of the state.
-For instance, the Rural Capital Workforce Development Area and the North Central Workforce Development Area both have projected increases of more than 36 percent.
+For instance, the Rural Capital Workforce Development Area and the Permian Basin Workforce Development Area both have projected increases of more than 50 percent.

 Why wait to achieve your career goals?
 Texas electrician training schools can be your first step to a brighter future.
-Explore the schools listed above or enter your zip code into the school finder below to discover training options in your part of the state!
+Find electrician training near you with our school finder!